 This policy brief can be used by community-based organisations, programmers and epidemiologists, sex-worker led organisations and other researchers to study different mapping methods and their risks, as well as to improve their own research practices.

 You can download the 17-page PDF above.
-This resource is available in English.
-Translations into Chinese, French, Spanish and Russian will be available soon.
+This resource is available in English, Chinese, French, Spanish and Russian.